The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 Rules?
 Who needs ’em?
 If it gets done, it’s a win.

-Put succinctly, focus on progress over perfection: just do it one way or another.
+Put succinctly, target advancement over perfection: just do it one way or another.

-How To Get Sh*t Done While You Wait
+How To Get Sh*t Done Although You Wait

 We can make those few minutes here and there between work counts.

 Hold: Challenge yourself with it.
-Well, you should hear what can be accomplished in these idle instances.
+Well, you should hear what can be completed with skill in these idle instances.

-“The filming-a-tutorial idea has actually helped me get so many things done.
-If I trick my brain into thinking I'm helping someone else, I actually get tasks done.” — Reddit user crushsie
+“The filming-a-didactic idea has actually helped me get so many things done.
+If I artifice my brain into thinking I’m helping someone else, I actually get tasks done.” — Reddit user crushsie

 You Do Not Have To Do Everything Now Birthday Bullet Journal.